Dreadspire vs White Crown

 Mid-Map Redesign & Risk-Reward Spaces

-• After several test sessions, completely reworked the central bridge into a curved cliff area.
+• After several test sessions, I reworked the central bridge into a curved cliff area.

 • This change added verticality and a compelling risk-reward structure—players could climb to the high ridge for powerful gear (Rocket Launcher, Chug Jug) but faced high exposure from all sides.